Notice regarding the quality of machine translation

 - the signature of the client and the professional.

-To go further Article 12-3 of the National Group Agreement on Hairdressing and Related Professions of July 10, 2006.
+For further information: Article 12-3 of the National Group Agreement on Hairdressing and Related Professions of July 10, 2006.

 Use of harmful products